magazin

 Definition & clinical picture

 Neurodermatitis is one of the most common chronic inflammatory , non-contagious skin diseases.
 Neurodermatitis typically manifests itself in the form of a skin rash that occurs in phases and dry, sometimes scaly eczema .
-The skin barrier is disrupted and therefore loses fluid.
+The skin barrier is disrupted and loses fluid as a result.
 The constant main symptoms such as itching and skin irritation can lead to sleep disorders, social withdrawal and emotional stress.
-Neurodermatitis therefore not only affects the external appearance of the body, but also affects the mental health of those affected.
+Neurodermatitis therefore not only affects the external appearance of the body, but often also affects the mental health of those affected.

 Differences to other skin diseases